T-Digest Functions¶

 T-digest was developed by Ted Dunning and is more restrictive in its type support,

-supports a broader range of numeric types including bigint
+supports a broader range of numeric types including bigint, double, and real,

 making quantile digest more versatile for different data types.